Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Perturbation theory

 \subsection{Perturbation theory for diagonal matrices}

-In the proofs of the LLN and CLT for triangular and commuting families of matrices, we leveraged independent random variables associated with the matrices.
+In the proofs of the LLN and CLT for triangular and commuting families of matrices, we used independent random variables associated with the matrices.
 This approach depended on two properties: the preservation of matrix structure under multiplication and the ability to determine the spectral radius of a product directly from the original data.
-However, perturbations typically disrupt the triangular structures, causing eigenvalue perturbations in the matrix product that depend sensitively on the multiplication order.
-Therefore, in the following subsections, we focus on diagonal matrix families and we aim to generalize~\cref{thm:LLN gen diag,thm:clt_general} to
+However, perturbations typically disrupt these structures, causing eigenvalue perturbations in matrix products that depend on the multiplication order.
+Therefore, in the following subsections we focus on diagonal matrix families.
+Our first goal is to derive a rigorous first-order logarithmic approximation for the perturbed random spectral radius.
+To recover an exact fixed-$\eps$ law of large numbers and central limit theorem, we then impose the stronger assumption that the perturbed family remains simultaneously triangularizable.
+Let